Abdaishere/E-Jam/NodesDocumentation.md

 - Number of Packets
 - Payload Length
 - PRNG Seed
-- # of broadcast frames to send (per 100 frames of normal frames) (might be changed later)
+- number of broadcast frames to send (per 100 frames of normal frames) (might be changed later)
 - interframe gap (in milliseconds)
 - lifetime
 - type of transport protocol to use